ShivangDholaria/Microtransaction-Project/README.md

 3. Community Support: Spring Boot has a large and active community of developers, which means there are plenty of resources, tutorials, and forums available for support.
 This community-driven ecosystem ensures continuous improvement and updates to the framework.

-I decided to go with inline memory rathan a Database as
-1. I decided to go with inline memory rather than a database for the following reasons:
+Initially I decided to go with inline memory as:
 1. Performance: Inline memory operations are typically faster than database operations.

 2. Simplicity: Using inline memory eliminates the need for setting up and managing a separate database system.
 It simplifies the development process by reducing the complexity of database configuration, connection management, and query optimization for a microservice that is going to be used locally.